 Prof. Topsakal performing the fiducial marker registration step.
 HEARO uses precise optical tracking to compensate for any micro-movement.

 What I really liked about today is it went well for my patient.
 Using technology in medicine is not to help doctors be more efficient or whatsoever, it’s really to help patients.
-I think is this patient is really mature, strong minded and open-minded, and also courageous enough to try to help science.
+I think this patient is really mature, strong minded and open-minded, and also courageous enough to try to help science.

 He had been wearing his hearing aids for many, many years and he came to a point that it just was not helpful enough.
 He trusted me to do the surgery in the first place, anyhow in a classical way.
 He said, “Well, I completely trust you” and I thank him very, very much for that.

 And in a way, he has chosen to give this decision of his to the trust he gives us.
-I think the first patients with this technology, with HEARO robot, in the patients with this robotic surgery, are very, very courageous and they want to contribute to science.
+I think the first patients with this technology, with HEARO robot, the patients with this robotic surgery, are very, very courageous and they want to contribute to science.

 But once a certain amount of patients have had the courage to do this, I truly believe that there will be people coming to us and saying, “Oh I need mine robotic because it’s better and more precise.”